 Free Rooms: Many all-inclusive resorts offer free rooms for wedding groups.
 For example, some resorts will give you one free room for every five rooms booked.
 This doesn’t mean that the sixth guest to book gets a free stay, it means they will credit your room block the equivalent amount of one room at the lowest average rate.
 You can use this credit towards your room, towards the wedding, to be applied towards all the rooms to reduce the cost a bit or give a free room to someone that you know needs it.
 This is really a great incentive and the more rooms are in your group, the higher the credit will usually be.
 Most resorts do have a max number of free rooms, usually 3 or 4 max rooms per group.

 Overall, a destination wedding is more affordable than a wedding stateside and is a great value.
 Plus, a destination wedding is more than one night, it is an experience to last a lifetime.
+Let our network of destination wedding travel agents guide you along the way.
+Fast - Easy - Free.
 If you need help or have any questions about planning an epic destination wedding, CONTACT US HERE.